-?? describe a method (GEIC) for estimating genotypic and IBD probabilities from independently sampled descent graphs.
+Henshall et al. (1999, 2001) describe a method (GEIC) for estimating genotypic and IBD probabilities from independently sampled descent graphs.
 Each descent graph is sampled de novo and consequently adjacent samples are completely uncorrelated.
+A description of this method, reprinted from Henshall et al. (2001), is contained in the Appendix.

 This new algorithm puts the GEIC algorithm into an MCMC framework.
 An initial descent graph is sampled using GEIC.
 Subsequent samples are obtained by using the GEIC and MH algorithms.
-A subset of the primary descent graph is retained from the previous sample, and the remainder of the the primary descent graph is sampled using GEIC.
-MH is used to accept or reject the candidate.
-This sampling procedure in the algorithm differs to that described in ? in two important ways.
+A subset of the primary descent graph is retained from the previous sample, and the remainder of the primary descent graph is sampled using GEIC.
+A MH step is used to accept or reject the candidate.
+This sampling procedure in the algorithm differs from that described in Henshall et al. (2001) in two important ways.

 Firstly, a partial primary descent graph is sampled from the inheritance constraints of the current sample primary descent graph.
 This is a legal subset of the current descent graph.
 GEIC is then used to complete a new primary descent graph.
-Base alleles and a secondary descent graph are then sampled as in ?.
+Base alleles and a secondary descent graph are then sampled as in Henshall et al. (2001).

-Secondly, the MH algorithm is used to accept or reject candidate samples, based on the likelihood of the sample, and the probability of moving from the current descent graph to the candidate descent graph, rather than using importance sampling to weight samples.
-This probability is similar to the importance sampling density in the method of ?, and is a function of the number of elimination and base gamete sampling steps required to produce each sample.
-MH is of benefit here as adjacent samples are correlated.
+Secondly, the MH algorithm is used to accept or reject candidate samples, based on the likelihood of the sample and the probability of moving from the current descent graph to the candidate descent graph, rather than using importance sampling to weight samples.
+This probability is similar to the importance sampling density in the method of Henshall et al. (2001), and is a function of the number of elimination and base gamete sampling steps required to produce each sample.
+The MH algorithm is of benefit here as adjacent samples are correlated.